 While fishing villages located nearby are characterized by their traditional way of life, Yangshuo’s city center is very touristic.
 You can rent bikes to explore the hinterland: as you walk, you can discover the bamboo boats descending the river in a serene atmosphere, the fishermen catching fish with the help of their cormorants, as well as farmers working in the fields, all dominated by peaks covered with lush vegetation.
 Most travelers earn Yangshuo from Guilin.

-Where to sleep in Yangshuo
+Accommodation in Yangshuo

 For Yangshuo, I absolutely recommend sleeping outside the city.
 There are very good hotels in 15 or 20 minutes by bike, or you will be really quiet!